-Santa Fe is served by two housing authorities, the Santa Fe Civic Housing Authority and the Santa Fe County Housing Authority.
-The latter is embedded within the administration of Santa Fe County; the former is independent from the City of Santa Fe, although the Mayor appoints the members of its housing board.
+Santa Fe is served by two housing authorities; the Santa Fe Civic Housing Authority (SFCHA) and the Santa Fe County Housing Authority (SF County HA).
+The latter is embedded within the administration of Santa

+Fe County; the former is independent from the City of Santa Fe, although the Mayor appoints the members of its housing board.
 Both organizations are considered high functioning by HUD.

 Deferred and ongoing maintenance costs, the need to meet updated accessibility requirements, and dwindling federal public housing funds are the biggest challenges faced by Santa Fe's public housing agencies.
-Both report an approximate two year waiting list for units.
+Both report an approximate two-year waiting list for units.
 Waiting lists are organized according to established preferences (for people with disabilities, seniors, etc.).
 Turnover in units is generally slow, especially for those occupied by seniors.
-Most residents earn less than 50 percent AMIs.
+Most residents earn less than 50 percent AMI.

-While the SF County Housing Authority does not provide rental units within the City limits, they do provide Vouchers that can apply to units in the City and County.
+The SF County Housing Authority does provide rental units within the City limits at Jacob D. Martinez public housing site at Airport Road and Cerrillos Road as well as they do provide Vouchers that can apply to units in the City and County.